jnyfah/jnyfah.github.io/_posts/phanes4.md

 std::vector<std::unique_ptr<Buffer>> oldBuffer;
 ```

-This looks like a wasting memory but it is not, well it is in a way though, but it is a deliberate safety decision.
+This looks like a memory leak but it is a deliberate safety decision.
 When the owner grows the buffer, a thief might still be in the middle of `steal_front`, having loaded the old buffer pointer but not yet read the item from it.
 If the owner freed the old buffer immediately, the thief would be reading freed memory.

 The safe solution is to keep all old buffers alive.
 In our case the deque is owned by a single worker for its lifetime, so the buffers are freed when the worker is destroyed.